-Backup refers to the copying of physical or virtual files or databases to a secondary site for preservation in case of equipment failure or other catastrophe.
-The process of backing up data is pivotal to a successful disaster recovery (DR) plan.
+Backup refers to the copying of physical or virtual files or databases to a secondary location for preservation in case of equipment failure or catastrophe.
+The process of backing up data is pivotal to a successful disaster recovery plan (DRP).

 Backup and recovery testing examines an organization's practices and technologies for data security and data replication.
 The goal is to ensure rapid and reliable data retrieval should the need arise.
 The process of retrieving backed-up data files is known as file restoration.

-The terms data backup and data protection are often used interchangeably, although data protection encompasses the broader goals of business continuity, data security, information lifecycle management, and the prevention of malware and computer viruses.
+The terms data backup and data protection are often used interchangeably, although data protection encompasses the broader goals of business continuity (BC), data security, information lifecycle management and prevention of malware and computer viruses.

 What data should be backed up and how frequently?